 - The report the National Center for Health Care Technology (NCHCT) commissioned Raymond to write; and,

-- The report the Office of Health Technology Assessment (OHTA) issued which drew upon Raymond’s work to support one of three basic fact claims it made about trans care.
+- The report from the Office of Health Technology Assessment (OHTA) issued which drew upon Raymond’s work to support one of three basic fact claims it made about trans care.

 Next, you need to know that the OHTA was, for a brief time, a section of the NCHCT.
-The NCHCT existed as its own entity for just 3 years and its duties were shifted to OHTA in 1981 .
+The NCHCT existed as its own entity for just 3 years and its duties were shifted to OHTA in 1981.
 NCHCT made 75 coverage recommendations during those 3 years and a recommendation about trans care was one of them.
-If one wanted to muddy the water, one could technically assert that her research was merely one source from which the NCHCT pulled when writing their report on trans care because in 1981, NCHCT and OHTA was basically one organization.
-The fact that gets lost is that, in reality, the NCHCT commissioned ONLY ONE trans report: the one Raymond wrote.
+If one wanted to muddy the water, one could technically assert that her research was merely one source from which the NCHCT pulled when writing their report on trans care because, in 1981, NCHCT and OHTA was basically one organization.
+The fact that gets lost is that, in reality, the NCHCT commissioned ONLY ONE trans ethics report: the one Raymond wrote.
 It was the OHTA Report – not the NCHCT Report – that drew from the research bodies Raymond claims.
 Raymond claims that “My paper was never published by the NCHCT but was treated as a consultative paper among many that were solicited from other experts and groups at the same time.”
 Yes, her report was indeed used in this manner for the OHTA report.
 However, NCHCT commissioned reports – such as Raymond’s NCHCT report – were available, in their entirety, and these reports were targeted to very specific groups.
 Moreover, Raymond’s report – one of only 2 governmental reports on the efficacy of trans care at the time – was later available through the OHTA after the NCHCT shut its doors.

 NCHCT seems to have specifically sought out Raymond because, as the OHTA later said, the NCHCT “was directed to consider broadly the implications of new and existing medical technologies, including their legal, ethical and social aspects.”
 As you will see, Raymond’s work alone represented the whole of NCHCT’s consideration regarding the “ethical and social aspects” of trans care.